-In January, the Organic Center submitted a proposal through the Organic Research and Extension Initiative (OREI) to hold a conference that would bring together farmers, processors, distributors, retailers, researchers and policy makers to discuss challenges of plastic from the perspective of waste, climate change, and environmental/human health.
+The Organic Center submitted was recently awarded a grant through the Organic Research and Extension Initiative (OREI) to hold a conference that would bring together farmers, processors, distributors, retailers, researchers and policy makers to discuss challenges of plastic from the perspective of waste, climate change, and environmental/human health.
 The workshops will include explorations of innovative solutions to plastic use and waste, and policy discussions to set the stage for the current global perspective on plastic alternatives and UDSA National Organic Program allowances.
 Research conducted under this NOSB priority would help further our discussions on reducing plastic use and investigating ways to replace plastic mulch with bio-based mulch films.